tus/tus.io/implementations.md

 could be implemented as Ruby libraries, Wordpress plugins, Bash/cURL, etc.

-For new implementations we recommend using the MIT license and making clear what protocol version you're targetting.
+For new implementations we recommend using the MIT license and making clear what protocol version you're targeting.

 <h4>Client</h4>